nikop/steam-help/faqs/Moving a Steam Installation and Games.md

 * If you wish to move existing games without having to uninstall them, please see the instructions below.

-[section id=move]#### How do I move a game's installation folder?
+#### How do I move a game's installation folder?
-[/section]To move a game's installation folder on your computer to a different location on that same computer you can use Steam's "Move install folder..." feature.
+To move a game's installation folder on your computer to a different location on that same computer you can use Steam's "Move install folder..." feature.
 To use this option do the following:

 * Make sure you have a different Steam Library folder created to move to (see the instructions in [how to add a Steam Library folder](#default) above)
 * Go to your Steam Library